h2oai/h2o-llmstudio/model_card_template.md

 {{text_prompt_start}}Why is drinking water so healthy?{{end_of_sentence}}{{text_answer_separator}}
 ```

 Alternatively, you can download [h2oai_pipeline.py](h2oai_pipeline.py), store it alongside your notebook, and construct the pipeline yourself from the loaded model and tokenizer.
-For models and tokenizers that are fully supported in the `transformers` package, this will allow you to set `trust_remote_code=False`.
+If the model is fully supported in the `transformers` package, this will allow you to set `trust_remote_code=False`.

 ```python
 import torch